 She volunteers on pet therapy visits to Anaheim Memorial Regional Hospital and Kaiser Permanente Orange County Anaheim Medical Center and for the children’s reading program at Haskett Branch Library.

-A student, Cisneros represents District 5 in central-east Anaheim.
+A statewide advocacy manager for Initiate Justice, Chávez represents District 5 in southeast Anaheim.

 An executive assistant at the Anaheim Family YMCA, Mayra Gomez represents District 6 in east Anaheim.